 • Things to do: Windsurfing; diving and snorkeling trips into Mombasa Marine National Park & Reserve; wining and dining at a scattering of classy seaside restaurants

-• Where to stay: At least a dozen upmarket resort hotels line Shanzu and Bamburi, notably the popular and very attractive Serena Beach Resort & Spa
+• Where to stay: Dozens of resort hotels line Shanzu and Bamburi, notably the popular PrideInn Flamingo Beach Resort, PrideInn Paradise Beach Resort and Serena Beach Resort & Spa

-The focal point of Kenya’s yachting community, this small creekside town is fringed by a gorgeous palm-lined beach that still remains relatively unknown to travelers.
+The focal point of Kenya’s yachting community, the small creekside town of Kilifi is fringed by a gorgeous palm-lined beach that still remains relatively unknown to travelers.
 The nearby Mnarani National Monument incorporates Kenya’s largest baobab tree and the well-preserved ruins of a medieval Swahili trade port.

 • Things to do: Good swimming at high tide.
 Marine excursions can be organized through hotels.